Aliases for XPO1 Gene

 GeneCards Summary for XPO1 Gene

 XPO1 (Exportin 1) is a Protein Coding gene.
-Diseases associated with XPO1 include mixed malaria and tooth ankylosis.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+Diseases associated with XPO1 include Influenza and Mixed Malaria.
+Among its related pathways are HTLV-I infection and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include RNA binding and transporter activity.

 UniProtKB/Swiss-Prot for XPO1 Gene